 - The use of organic seed when commercially available

-- 3 years since last application of a prohibited material before organic crop is harvested
+- Certifying a 3 year time period has passed since the last application of a prohibited material before organic crop is harvested

-Crop rotation including a legume cover crop is the essence of our farming system.
-Crop rotation is growing many different species over time and space, and a cover crop is a single crop grown for the purpose of improving the soil and providing fertility to following cash crops.
+Crop rotation and cover crops are the essence of our farming system.
+Crop rotation is growing a different crop every year in the same field, while a cover crop is a single crop grown for the purpose of improving the soil and providing fertility to following cash crops.
 Let’s focus on the cover crop portion of the crop rotation first.

-On some of our fields, the cover crop provides enough fertility to grow high yielding crops with very little additional material.
-For other fields we add poultry litter (manure and rice hulls), in additional to cover cropping, once or twice every four years to give our crops the nutrients they need to give good yields.
+On some of our fields, the cover crop provides enough fertility to grow high yielding crops with very little additional fertilizer.
+For other fields, in addition to cover cropping, we apply poultry compost once or twice every four years to give our crops the nutrients they need to provide a good yield of high quality.

-Our land is divided broadly into two crop rotation systems.
-Our heavy, poorly draining soils are in a two year rotation, and our lighter soils are in a four year rotation.
+Pleasant Grove Farm land is divided broadly into two crop rotation systems.
+Our heavy, poorly draining soils operate in a two-year rotation, and our lighter soils follow in a three or four-year rotation.

-The four year rotation is rice, beans, wheat and corn.
-Every winter purple vetch grows and is incorporated into the soil before the next crop is planted.
-Wheat is the one exception, as it too grows during the winter and spring.
-The wheat grows with the purple vetch and the seed is harvested together and separated out in our seed cleaning facility.
+The three-year rotation consists of corn or popcorn, beans, and then wheat.
+Every winter vetch cover crop grows and is incorporated into the soil before the next crop is planted.
+Wheat is the one exception, as it also grows during the winter and spring.
+Sometimes the wheat grows with the vetch and the seed is harvested together and separated out in our seed cleaning facility.

-Once our crops are harvested all of the remaining plant material is incorporated into the soil to return fertility and build soil organic matter.
+In all the rotations, once our crops are harvested, all of the remaining plant material (straw and stalks) is incorporated into the soil to return fertility and build soil organic matter.
 We never bale straw or remove organic material that could otherwise be building our soils.

 Healthy, fast growing plants are a key to weed control in organic systems.
 By providing a fertile soil, plants grow quickly and compete with weeds for sunlight and nutrients.

-In our flooded rice fields we use water management to control weeds, as well as ensure good rice plant populations.
+In our flooded rice fields, we use water management to control weeds, as well as to ensure good rice plant populations.
 We hope to add more information on our rice methods in the near future.

 Like weed control, pest control is mainly through encouraging fast growing, healthy plants.
 A healthy plant can survive some insect damage while unhealthy plants cannot recover.